 To this day the Japanese Fishing Club of Seattle practices the art on occasion for their catch of the day in Elliott Bay.

 The technique I use to create my original fish rubbings is called the direct method.
 Soon after catching my fish I apply acrylic paints( non-toxic), then lay rice paper or muslin fabric over the top.
 The rubbing happens by smoothing the material over the fish.
 The material is then carefully removed revealing the fish in print.
 I then paint in the eye and other minor detail careful to finish my prints similar to photorealism but keeping with traditions of the art.

-( All Original Prints are matted and framed but can be purchased without a frame.)
+( All Original Prints are matted and framed ready to hang)